|Article written by Thomas Aagaard,|

 What is Automatic?

-The definition of automatic shift planning is not as clear as you might think.
+The definition of automated shift planning is not as clear as you might think.
 Some interpretations are simpler than others.
 Many systems roll out a plan based on a template.
-It is “automatic” but only to be considered as an advanced form of copy/paste as in an Excel spreadsheet.
+It is “automated” but only to be considered as an advanced form of copy/paste as in an Excel spreadsheet.
 Other systems include employees’ shift preferences based on the “first come, first served” principle.
-This is also “automatic” but not very advanced nor with satisfying results.
+This is also “automated” but not very advanced nor with satisfying results.

-Obviously, not all the 3.34 * 10667 combinations are useful, but it is within this search space, the automatic shift planning algorithm must find the combination where:
+Obviously, not all the 3.34 * 10667 combinations are useful, but it is within this search space, the automated shift planning algorithm must find the combination where:

 - employee norm hours are utilized best possible